Whether someone needs a simple MRI or a pediatric urologist, the Wichita medical community has you covered.

 HCA Wesley Children's Hospital

-The University of Kansas School of Medicine-Wichita's mission is to educate students, residents and physicians through patient care, service, research and scholarly activities to improve the health of Kansans in partnership with Kansas communities.
+The University of Kansas School of Medicine-Wichita’s mission is to educate students, residents and physicians through patient care, service, research and scholarly activities to improve the health of Kansans.
 KU School of Medicine opened the Wichita Campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
-In 2011 it expanded to a full, four-year campus.
+In 2011, it expanded to a full, four-year campus.
 Once medical students graduate as doctors, they go on to residency training.
 KU School of Medicine-Wichita sponsors 13 residency and fellowship training programs in partnership with Wesley Medical Center and Ascension Via Christi.